Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Why You Might Want a Dog Camera

-Leaving your dog home alone can be stressful -- for both of you.
-A good dog camera lets you check in, talk to your dog, and in some cases toss them a treat from your phone.
-Whether you are monitoring a puppy learning to be alone, keeping an eye on a senior dog, or just curious about what your dog does all day, these cameras have become genuinely useful tools.
+Leaving a dog home alone can be stressful for both of you.
+When I worked at the clinic, I saw a lot of separation anxiety cases.
+A good camera lets you check in, talk to your dog, and sometimes toss a treat right from your phone.
+Whether you're monitoring a high-energy dog like my Aussie, Maple, or keeping an eye on an older guy with hip issues like my lab mix, Benny, these are genuinely useful tools.

 Quick Comparison Table